 Atkin took up reading books about astronomy and teaching himself about the various constellations.
 He started taking pictures of the night sky and has traveled the world to take “the perfect shot” of the visible universe.

 But the views of the Andromeda Galaxy, the Orion Nebula, and the Pleiades star cluster right from his own back garden have left even him breathless.

 The images of space extending back 1,350 light-years are made possible because of the respite nature and the Earth’s atmosphere got during the pandemic lockdown.
 With a clearer sky to gaze at, taking the pictures he took was not mere luck.

 In a way, these stunning images are a link to the past that are being made visible to us just now.
 Being 1,350 light-years away, the starry lights captured in his pictures can be translated to have come from the time when the Vikings were busy taking over the world.

-High tech telescopes and long exposure cameras have always been the amateur space photographer’s best friends.
+High-tech telescopes and long exposure cameras have always been the amateur space photographer’s best friends.
 The same is true for Atkin.
-He always relied on these two buddies to capture planets and stars that often made him speechless with awe.
+He always relied on these two buddies to capture planets and stars, which often made him speechless with awe.

 Capturing the images

 Photographing the Orion Nebula and the Andromeda Galaxy, the Milky Way’s nearest neighbor, are his proudest shots.
 The Nebula is the nursery of new stars and it is often seen as a fuzzy spot.
-The best part is, the Orion Nebula is actually the easiest to spot.
+The best part is that the Orion Nebula is actually the easiest to spot.

 The three stars making up Orion’s Belt are the brightest in the night sky and once those are located, you can easily gaze at the nebula.
 For all the budding astronomers out there, if you are living in the northern hemisphere, capturing the Orion Nebula will be easiest in the wintertime (summer for the antipodes).